Overview

 Monetary

-KPI to reduce Scope 1 and Scope 2 emissions in 2022 compared against our 2019 baseline.
+Reduction of Scope 1 and Scope 2 emissions compared against our 2019 baseline

 Monetary